OctopusDeploy/blog/blog/2022-01/jenkins-install-guide-windows-linux/index.md

 ![Jenkins Windows Installer showing Destination Folder screen](win-install-2.png "width=500")

 You're now prompted to supply the details of the user that runs the Windows service.
 Enter the credentials for the user you created earlier and click the **Test Credentials** button.
-Once the test passes, click the **Next** button:
+After the test passes, click the **Next** button:

 ![Jenkins Windows Installer showing Service Logon Credentials screen with Run service as local or domain user selected](win-install-3.png "width=500")